Positive Markov processes in Laplace duality

-The various terms above involve/are constructed from functions of the L\'evy–Khintchine type.

-Lastly, we attack our third aim \ref{(iii)intro} in Sections \ref{sec:fromdualsymboltosemigroups} and \ref{sec:examples}.
+Lastly, we address our third aim \ref{(iii)intro} in Sections \ref{sec:fromdualsymboltosemigroups}-\ref{sec:examples}.
 They contain directly applicable results allowing one to deal with new examples.

-We start by designing a set of conditions allowing one to transfer the Laplace duality of two operators $\XX$, $\YY$ to the level of semigroups, provided that two processes $X$ and $Y$ exist as solutions to the martingale problems associated to $\XX$ and $\YY$.
+We start by designing a set of conditions allowing one to transfer the Laplace duality of two operators $\XX, \YY$ to the level of semigroups, provided that processes exist as solutions to the martingale problems associated to $\XX$ and $\YY$.
 These conditions are obtained by first refining Ethier-Kurtz's theorems on duality \cite[Chapter 4]{EthierKurtz} for a general function in Theorem~\ref{theorem:duality-from-mtgs} and then by applying it to the specific setting of the exponential duality map in Theorem \ref{thm:generators}.
-Subsequently, processes whose Laplace symbols belong to the class $\mathsf{LDS}$ and satisfy a suitable condition are constructed as solutions to well-posed martingale problems in Theorem~\ref{thm:LaplacedualitysemigroupLDS}.
+Subsequently, processes whose Laplace symbols belong to a certain subclass of $\mathsf{LDS}$ are constructed as solutions to well-posed martingale problems in Theorem~\ref{thm:LaplacedualitysemigroupLDS}.
 The existence of solutions follows from the positive maximum principle and a well-known general result.
-Laplace duality between solutions of the martingale problem and its dual is then established using Theorem \ref{thm:generators}.
-The duality in turn guarantees the uniqueness of the solutions, as well as their Markov property.
+Laplace duality between solutions of the martingale problem and its dual is established using Theorem \ref{thm:generators}.
+The duality in turn guarantees uniqueness of the solutions, as well as their Markov property.